guidogagl/physioex/docs/preprocess.md

 # Preprocess Module

 The preprocess module implements a standard API to import custom or benchmark sleep staging datasets into PhysioEx and let them serializable into a `PhysioExDataset`.
-This functionality is provided by the `physioex.preprocess.preprocessor:Preprocessor` class.
+This functionality is provided by the `physioex.preprocess.preprocessor.Preprocessor` class.

 The `Preprocessor` class is designed to facilitate the preprocessing of physiological datasets.
 This class provides methods for downloading datasets, reading subject records, applying preprocessing functions, and organizing the data into a structured format suitable for machine learning tasks.

 ### Example Usage

-If you want to preprocess a dataset using a preprocessing function `preprocess_fn`
+If you want to preprocess a dataset using a preprocessing function

 ```python
 # Preprocessor is an abstract class, you need an implementation of it to use it.